 Yes, you can invest in art with less than $1,000!
-In fact, this is how I started.
+In fact, this is how most collectors start, including me.
 I am naturally cautious, so I prefer to ease into new investments.
-While I started small, I have since expanded my collection enough for it now to be valued in the tens of thousands.
+While I started small, I have since expanded my collection for it now to be valued in the tens of thousands.

 Numerous opportunities exist to invest in art under the $1,000, $500, and even $200 threshold.
-These will likely be editions.
-As noted in what to look for in an art print, the ideal edition will include a signature, an edition size and an edition number.
+These will likely be editions and not original artworks bear in mind (which is totally fine).
+As noted in What to Look for in an Art Print, the ideal edition will include a signature, an edition size, and an edition number.
 But, when you venture into editions under $500, you may have to compromise and invest in an artwork without an artist’s signature or specific edition number.
-Hopefully, you will stay away from editions of unknown size.
+Hopefully, you will stay away from editions of unknown size as these are typically worthless or potentially even fakes.

 Side note: I always need to reiterate that you should be careful when purchasing art prints and factor in the cost of framing them before committing to the investment.